Extraction Guide

 Detailed Prompts

-Define exact fields, formats, and business rules for repeatable results and correct edge-case handling.
+Define exact fields, formats, and business rules for repeatable, auditable workflows.

 Save prompts for one-click reuse across future batches.